denis-komarovs/Medical-Equipment-Maintenance-Tracker/README.md

 # Medical Equipment Maintenance Tracker

 ## Overview
-**Medical Equipment Maintenance Tracker (MEMT)** is a web-based system for hospitals and clinics to manage:
+**Medical Equipment Maintenance Tracker** is a web-based system for hospitals and clinics to manage:
 - Medical equipment inventory
 - Scheduled maintenance
 - Fault reporting and resolution